nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+* 5a.
+No related tasks found.

+  Use case ends.

-#### Use case: Add a task
+#### Use case: Edit a task

 **MSS**

+1. User requests to list tasks.
+2. SalesNote shows a list of tasks.
-1. User requests to add a specific task to the list
+3. User requests to edit the details of a specific task in the list.
-2. SalesNote adds the task
+4. SalesNote edits the details of the task.

    Use case ends.

 **Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

-* 1a.
-The format of the request is invalid.
+* 3a.
+The format / details of the request are invalid.

-    * 1a1.
+    * 3a1.
 SalesNote shows an error message.
+    * 3a2.
+User enters a new request.
+    * Steps 3a1-3a2 are repeated until the request is valid.

+      Use case resumes from step 4.

+* 4a.
+The user has not made any changes to the task details.

+      Use case resumes at step 3.

+* 4b.
+A task with the edited details already exists in the task list.

+    * 2b1.
+SalesNote shows an error message.

+      Use case resumes from step 3.

+#### Use case: Edit a client

+Analogous to the use case for [editing a task](#use-case-edit-a-client).

+**Extensions**

+* 4c.
+The user updates the gender of a client without updating their dimensions.

+    * 4c1.
+SalesNote shows an error message.

+      Use case resumes from step 3.

+#### Use case: Find a client

+**MSS**

+1. User requests to find clients by a given keyword.
+2. SalesNote shows a list of clients whose details match at least 1 keyword.

    Use case ends.

+**Extensions**

+* 2a.
+None of the clients match the keyword.

+    * 2a1.
+SalesNote displays an empty client list.

+      Use case ends.

+#### Use case: Find a task

+Analogous to the use case for [finding a client](#use-case-find-a-client).

+#### Use case: Find an order

+Analogous to the use case for [finding a client](#use-case-find-a-client).

-#### Use case: Delete a task
+#### Use case: Mark a task as done

 **MSS**

-1. User requests to list tasks
+1. User requests to list incomplete tasks.
-2. SalesNote shows a list of tasks
+2. SalesNote shows a list of incomplete tasks.
-3. User requests to delete a specific task in the list
+3. User requests to mark a specific task in the list as done.
-4. SalesNote deletes the task
+4. SalesNote marks the task as done.

    Use case ends.

 **Extensions**